Gay New Hope & Lambertville

 Lambertville Station Restaurant (11 Bridge St, Lambertville), restored 19th century train station, Delaware River banks.
 Renowned American cuisine includes exotic wild game from January through March.

 The Landing (22 N Main St), favorite gathering spot on riverside terrace or by winter fireside.
 Inspired and varied menu, regional American cuisine, Mexican to Mediterranean influences.
 All-day menu service all day, every day.

 Marsha Brown (15 S Main St), elegant Creole Kitchen serving meat and fish using old southern family recipes.
 Built within old stone church with stained-glass windows, downtown New Hope.

-Royal T's at The Mansion (9 South Main St), Thursday-Sunday lunch and weekend brunch, Tuesday-Sunday re-imagined classic fine dining; craft cocktails, wines.
+Royal T's at The Mansion (9 South Main St) - Hotel under renovation - Thursday-Sunday lunch and weekend brunch, Tuesday-Sunday re-imagined classic fine dining; craft cocktails, wines.

 Nektar (8 W Mechanic St), American wine, beer and whiskey bar; small plates steak strips, ribs, seafood, pasta, sandwiches, cheeses, charcuterie meats, late night menu.
 Former Wildflowers location.

 Acme Screening Room (25 S Union St, Lambertville), important local venue for Nickelodeon Nights cinema presentations and various performances.